albertogallini/txn_engine/Readme.md

 5. **`reg_test_load_from_previous_session_csv`**: Tests loading transactions and accounts from CSV files into the `Engine` nad verifiy the content is correct.
 6. **`reg_test_serdesr_engine`**: Tests the correctness of serialization and deserialization of the `Engine` to and from CSV files
 7. **`reg_test_engine_consistency_with_concurrent_processing`**: Test that the engine produces consistent results even when processing transactions concurrently.

+ **⚠️ The same unit/regression tests have been replicated for the async enging**